GabyGold67/MomentaryPushButtonsAsSwitches/README.md

 ---
 ## **getOutputsChange**()
 ### Description:
-Returns the current value of the flag indicating if there have been changes in the outputs since last flag resetting.
+Returns the current value of the flag indicating if there have been changes in the output flag/s since last flag resetting.
 The flag only signals changes have been done, nor which flags nor how many times changes have taken place.
 ### Parameters:
 **None**
 ### Return value:
-true: there have been output changes in the object.
+true: there have been output flag changes in the object.
-false: there have been no output changes in the object.
+false: there have been no output flag changes in the object.
 ### Use example:
 **`bool outputStatus = myDButton.getOutputsChange();`**

 ---
 ## **getTaskToNotify**()
 ### Description:
-Returns the current value of the **TaskHandle** of the task to be notified by the object when its outputsChange flag value changes (indicating if there have been changes in the outputs since last FreeRTOS notification).
+Returns the current **TaskHandle** for the task to be notified by the object when its output flags changes (indicating there have been changes in the outputs since last FreeRTOS notification).
 When the object is created, this value is set to **nullptr** and a valid TaskHandle_t value might be set by using the **setTaskToNotify()** method.
-The task notifying mechanism will not be used while the task handle keeps the **nullptr** value, in which case the solution implementation will have to include a mechanism to test the object status through **getOutputsChange()** and/or **getIsOn()** and the other flags values testing methods provided.
+The task notifying mechanism will not be used while the task handle keeps the **nullptr** value, in which case the solution implementation will have to include a mechanism to test the object status, ideally through **getOutputsChange()** first, and in the case of a true returned from it a **getIsOn()** and the other methods corresponding to the other flags returned by the object.
 ### Parameters:
 **None**
 ### Return value: